 This hot topic also sparked a conversation on Reddit yesterday when Vancouver-based motorcyclist under the name Midnight_Canuck showed his support for lane filtering and the reasons why.

-Midnight_Canuck wrote that all road users should want filtering because it would reduce commute times, reduce accidents, many riders already lane split and it would make drivers more aware of motorcycles.
+Midnight_Canuck wrote that all road users should want filtering because it would reduce commute times and reduce accidents.
+He added that many riders already lane split and it would make drivers more aware of motorcycles.

 He also discusses how other countries use lane filtering.